-Whether or not you should invite children to your wedding will almost certainly be the cause for great debate, and unfortunately there is no right or wrong answer.
+Whether or not you should invite children to your wedding will almost certainly be the cause for great debate.
+Unfortunately there is no right or wrong answer.

-Some friends will be delighted to have the excuse to leave their little darlings behind and enjoy a day without them, meanwhile relatives may feel that their children are such an important part of the family that they should be included in all family events, including your wedding.
+Some friends will be delighted to leave their little darlings behind and enjoy a day without them.
+On the other hand, relatives may feel that their children are such an important part of the family that they should be included in all family events.

-Although many venues will offer a children’s menu and even a separate area for a creche there is still a considerable cost implication in catering for and entertaining your little guests.
+Many venues will offer a children’s menu and even a separate area for a creche.
+However, there is still a considerable cost implication in catering for and entertaining your little guests.

-On the other hand it is not easy to arrange child care for an entire day and evening and some guests will find it difficult to attend without their children.
+On the other hand it is not easy to arrange child care for an entire day and evening.
+Some guests will find it difficult to attend without their children at all.

-If you have children from a previous marriage who will (obviously) be attending or if you have young bridesmaids or pageboys you may decide to invite additional children to keep them company.
+You may have children from a previous marriage who will (obviously) be attending or you have young bridesmaids or pageboys.
+If so. you may decide to invite additional children to keep them company.
 This in itself creates even more of a dilemma and the rule is often “invite one, invite all”.

 Venues are very sympathetic to the plight of brides who feel obliged to invite young children but don’t want them to be running around during the meal, chatting through the speeches or getting over-tired in the evening.

 They are usually very happy to supply a room close to the main festivities which can be set up as a creche.
-Depending on the age of the children the creche staff will be quipped with anything from soft toys, books and beanbags to computer consoles and DVDs.
+The staff of the creche will often have lots of toys, from soft toys, books and beanbags to computer consoles and DVDs.

 Although it is tempting to use a local babysitter to run your creche they will not have the equipment needed nor the skills to coax an over-tired child away from the excitement of the reception into a quieter environment for a much needed break.